adr1enbe4udou1n/laravel-boilerplate/README.md

 ### Compiling assets with Webpack

-1. Install dependencies with `yarn`
+1. Install dependencies with `npm i`
-2. Launch `yarn watch` for compiling assets and start browsersync
+2. Launch `npm run watch` for compiling assets and start browsersync

-> Note : If assets modified, don't forget to launch `yarn production` before deploy on each production environment.
+> Note : If assets modified, don't forget to launch `npm run production` before deploy on each production environment.

 ### Permissions definitions